appliedfm/vstyle/docs/source/project_structure.rst

 Contains non-Coq source code, such as OCaml, C, JavaScript, Haskell, etc.

+* If the project extracts Coq to OCaml, Haskell, C, or any other non-Coq language, and if the extracted results are committed to the repository, then they must be stored within this directory.
 * This directory might contain its own separate build system, documentation, etc, subject to the project's needs and appropriate separation of concerns.

 *Rationale:*